The NewIPL Executive Committee is a group of dynamic and enthusiastic young professionals who are passionate about all things IP.

 From promoting NewIPL globally to editing the IPowL Blog, to organizing conference and seminars, the Executive Committee works to bring together IP enthusiasts and professionals together from all corners of the world.

-Hayleigh Bosher is a final year PhD candidate at the Centre for Intellectual Property, Policy and Management (CIPPM), Bournemouth University, under the Vice Chancellor’s Scholarship Award.
-Her research interests include digital copyright law and the internet, legal language and interpretation, and copyright education.
-Her thesis focuses on digital copyright infringement by way of copying and communication to the public online, looking particularly at the language and interpretation of the law in relation to online activity.
-Whilst at CIPPM Hayleigh has been involved in a number of research projects including Copyrightuser.org; a collaborative project between CREAte and CIPPM, funded by RCUK/AHRC since 2013.
-Working on this project involved, among other things, co-authoring an A Level Copyright Educational Resource.
+Dr Hayleigh Bosher is Senior Lecturer in Intellectual Property Law at Coventry University and Book Review Editor for the IPKat blog.
+She is also a Visiting Lecturer in IP at the University of the Arts London (UAL) and a Research Fellow at the Centre for Intellectual Property, Policy and Management.
+She holds a PhD in Copyright Law from Bournemouth University, under the Vice Chancellor’s Scholarship Award.
+Her thesis focused on digital copyright infringement by way of copying and communication to the public online and the application of law to the internet.
+Her research interests include intellectual property, copyright, digital copyright infringement, and legal education.
+Whilst at CIPPM Hayleigh has been involved in a number of research projects including Copyrightuser.org; a collaborative project between CREATe and CIPPM, funded by RCUK/AHRC since 2013.

 For further information or to contact, please see Hayleigh’s LinkedIn Profile.